Hackers News Hackers News

 Patch Availability and Timeline

-Microsoft addressed the vulnerability in its April 14, 2026, Patch Tuesday security update.
-The disclosure timeline is as follows:
+Microsoft has addressed this vulnerability in its April 14, 2026, Patch Tuesday security update.
+The timeline for disclosure and remediation is as follows:

 • March 23, 2026 — Vulnerability reported to Microsoft.